brentthayer1/capstone1/README.md

 ### Time: The duration of the track in seconds.
 ![time_seconds](/images/time_seconds.png)

-### Acousticness: A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
+### Acousticness: How acoustic a song is.
+A value of 0.0 is the least acoustic and 1.0 is the most acoustic.
 ![acousticness](/images/acousticness.png)

 ### Danceability: How suitable a track is for dancing.
 A value of 0.0 is least danceable and 1.2. is most danceable.
 ![danceability](/images/danceability.png)

-### Energy: A measure from 0.0 to 1.0 that represents a perceptual measure of intensity and activity.
+### Energy: A perceptual measure of how energetic a song is.
+A value of 0.0 is least energetic and 1.0 is is most energetic.
 ![energy](/images/energy.png)

-### Liveness: Detects the presence of an audience in the recording from 0.0 to 1.0.
+### Liveness: Detects the presence of an audience.
+A value of 0.0 is no audience and 1.0 is entirely live.
 ![liveness](/images/liveness.png)

-### Loudness: The overall loudness of a track in decibels (dB) between -60 and 0 db.
+### Loudness: The overall loudness of a track in decibels.
+A value of -60 is quiet and 0 db is loudest.
 ![loudness](/images/loudness.png)

-### Tempo: The overall estimated tempo of a track in beats per minute (BPM).
+### Tempo: The overall estimated tempo of a track in beats per minute.
 ![tempo](/images/tempo.png)

-### Valence: A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
+### Valence: The musical positiveness conveyed by a track.
+A value of 0.0 has the lowest positivty and 1.0 has the highest positivity.
 ![valence](/images/valence.png)

 ## Correlation Testing